Interview, photo: Ljubov Dzuzhynska

 What is the most special gift anyone has ever given to you?

 Nikita: People gave me chewed gum and stuff like that.
 I liked those the most.
-These sort of gifts are more valuable than expensive things, teddy bears or toys.
+These sorts of gifts are more valuable than expensive things, teddy bears or toys.

 Pavel: I haven’t received these special gifts yet.
 I’m waiting for them and have something to look forward to.